varugheseben/edurek-data_science/DataScience/Statistics/Introduction.md

    3. **Confidence Intervals** : Estimating a range where the true population value likely falls (e.g., "We are 95% sure the average score is between 80 and 85").

 ## Domain Applications
    Statistics is the backbone of almost every modern industry:

-      ### Medicine
-        Testing whether a new drug is actually effective compared to a placebo.
+   1. **Medicine** : Testing whether a new drug is actually effective compared to a placebo.

-      ### Business
-        Predicting consumer behavior and managing financial risk.
+   2. **Business** : Predicting consumer behavior and managing financial risk.

-      ### Data Science
-        Using algorithms and probability to build AI models and analyze "Big Data."
+   3. **Data Science** : Using algorithms and probability to build AI models and analyze "Big Data."

-      ### Government
-        Using census data to plan for infrastructure, schools, and healthcare.
+   4. **Government** : Using census data to plan for infrastructure, schools, and healthcare.